 5 Types Of Wood Popular For Indian Furniture

-Furniture made of wood are timeless pieces you add to your dream home.
-And, this is because wood is a strong, long-lasting and an ageless material which never goes out of fashion.
-Incorporated in every Indian household, not many of us know the kind of wood that goes into our furniture.
+Articles of furniture made of wood are timeless pieces you add to your dream home.
+It is an obvious choice since wood is a strong, long-lasting and an ageless material which never goes out of fashion.
+Though they are incorporated in every Indian household, not many of us know the kind of wood that goes into our furniture.
 MakaanIQ helps you find out.

 Also known as white cedar wood, Marandi makes a great veneer for wooden accessories, including chests, shoe racks, trunks and other decorative items.
 Apart from being sturdy which requires minimal maintenance, this wood has an aesthetic appeal.
 Mostly imported from Malaysia, this wood requires a seasoning of about one month before it is ready to be used.